MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 Azure Data Explorer pulls data from an external source and reads requests from a pending Azure queue.
 Data is batched or streamed to the Data Manager.
 Batch data flowing to the same database and table is optimized for ingestion throughput.
 Azure Data Explorer validates initial data and converts data formats where necessary.
 Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
 Data is persisted in storage according to the set retention policy.
 The Data Manager then commits the data ingest to the engine, where it's available for query.

-There are other ingestion methods that bypass the data manager by using Kusto query language to ingest control commands directly to the engine endpoint.
-Do not use these methods for production scenarios.

 ## Supported data formats, properties, and permissions

-For all ingestion methods other than [ingest from query](kusto\management\data-ingestion\ingest-from-query.md), format the data so that Azure Data Explorer can parse it.

-* See [supported formats](ingestion-supported-formats.md) and [properties](ingestion-properties.md) for more information.
+* **[Supported formats](ingestion-supported-formats.md)** -- LIST FORMATS, embedded list
+Compression formats: LIST FORMATS, embedded list

+* **Ingestion [properties](ingestion-properties.md)**: The properties which affect how the data will be ingested (for example, tagging, mapping, creation time).

-* Depending on the existence of the table beforehand, the ingestion process may require [database admin, database ingestor, database user, or table admin permissions](kusto/management/access-control/role-based-authorization.md).
+* In order to ingest data, the process requires [database ingestor level permissions](kusto/management/access-control/role-based-authorization.md).
+Other actions, such as query, may require database admin, database user, or table admin permissions.

-* Data types are inferred based on the target table columns.
+* **Supported Data types**: See [supported data types] (INSERT LINK) for Azure Data Explorer.
 If a record is incomplete or a field cannot be parsed as the required data type, the corresponding table columns will be populated with null values.

 ## Batching vs streaming ingestion